dafny-lang/blog/_posts/2023-06-30-types-and-programming-languages.markdown

 }
 {% endhighlight %}

-The interesting points are the following:
+The interesting points to note on the function above, in a language like Dafny where every pattern must be exhaustive, are the following:

-* Every call consist either of OneStepEvaluate on one sub-argument, or a transformation that reduces the size of the tree.
+* Every call consist either of `OneStepEvaluate` on one sub-argument, or a transformation that reduces the size of the tree.
 So something is always happening here.
 * All the cases are covered, Dafny does not complain!
-  * For example, when encountering the case `IsZero(e)`, if `e` is a final value, we know it's either `Pred` or `Succ`, not `True` or `False`, so we can conclude
+  * For example, when encountering the case `IsZero(e)`, if `e` is a final value, we know it's either `Pred` or `Succ`.
+It cannot be `True` or `False` due to type checking, so we can conclude.
-  * Similarly, if the condition is a final Value, because of type-checking, Dafny knows it's either True or False.
+  * Similarly, if the condition of an if term is a final value, because of type-checking, Dafny knows it's either True or False.

-That concludes the progress part: Whenever a term type-checks, it small step evaluation rule is never stuck until it reaches a final value.
+That concludes the _progress_ part on soundness checking: Whenever a term type-checks, it small step evaluation rule is never stuck until it reaches a final value.

+#### The preservation check

-Soundness also contains another part.
-It says that, if we evaluate a typed term, not only it's not going to get stuck, but the result will have the same type.
+Soundness also contains another part, the preservation, as stated in the intro.
+It says that, if we evaluate a typed term, not only the evaluator is not going to get stuck, but the result will have the same type.
-Dafny can also prove it!
+Dafny can also prove it for our language, out of the box.
+Well done, that means our language and evaluator make sense together!

 {% highlight javascript %}
 lemma OneStepEvaluateWellTyped(e: Term)